godotengine/godot-website/collections/_article/godotfest-2025.md

 We’re excited to announce a new annual, independent convention centered around Godot: **GodotFest**!

 What does this mean?
 It means we’ll now have another annual Godot event to look forward to!
-Godot*Con*, still organized by the Godot Foundation, will continue to travel the world, offering a great starting point for anyone curious about the engine.
+Godot*Con*, will still be organized by the Godot Foundation in 2026, and it will continue to travel the world, offering a great starting point for anyone curious about the engine.

 Godot*Fest*, meanwhile, will be held in the same location each year, always around the same time of the year.
 Since it’s aimed more at a professional audience, it’ll take place during the workweek to make business travel more convenient.

+This year, the GodotFest will be the GodotCon in Europe.
+Starting next year, you can expect to have at least three events: GodotCon North America, GodotCon Europe and GodotFest.

-While not quite the same as GodotCon, GodotFest is organized by the Munich Godot user group, the same team behind the GodotCon 23 - that's why it will take place in **Munich, Germany, on the 11th and 12th of November, at Smartvillage Bogenhausen**.
+GodotFest is organized by the Munich Godot user group, the same team behind the GodotCon 23 - that's why it will take place in **Munich, Germany, on the 11th and 12th of November, at Smartvillage Bogen hausen**.

 These two days will be filled with many talks and workshops vetted by our talented submission committee and plenty of chances to meet new people.
 We strive to create a professional event in a beautiful,